 The Sack of Balbriggan September 1920

 The tragic events of the sack of Balbriggan by Black And Tans have left an unforgettable memory on the town.
 Peter Burke the Head Constable of the R.I.C was accompanied by his brother William a Sgt and they entered Smyth’s pub (now the Millrace Pub) for a drink.
-There are confusing accounts of what transpired there but shortly afterwards Peter Burke was shot dead and his brother Michael was seriously wounded.
+There are confusing accounts of what transpired there but shortly afterwards Peter Burke was shot dead and his brother William was seriously wounded.

 When word reached Gormanston Camp where the Black and Tans were stationed and a large body of them arrived in 2/3 lorries later firing indiscriminately in the streets.
 They stationed their vehicles outside the barracks on Bridge St (now the home of Ashling dry cleaners).
 They also burnt several houses and many families spent several nights sleeping outdoors in fear for their lives.